Gresham24/Gresham24/README.md

 ### **ABOUT ME**

-I am a Frontend Developer and UI/UX Designer with professional experience in Project Management.
-I am always seeking opportunities where I get to challenge myself, learn new things and contribute 👨🏾‍💻.
+I am a self-taught Frontend Developer👨🏾‍💻 with a robust background in Project Management📋.
+Currently working for a German Adtech company where I specialise in building interactive and dynamic web applications that breathe life into ideas.
+Open to connect, learn, and collaborate on exciting tech projects.
+Feel free to reach out for tech chatter or coding advice!

 ## **What's on my learning list?**